 Having a vaccination is much safer than not having one.
 They're not 100% effective in every child, but they're the best defence against the epidemics that used to kill or permanently disable millions of children and adults.

-Specific information about side effects of vaccines and medicines can be found via pharmaceutical company websites or patient information leaflet.
+Specific information about side effects of vaccines and medicines can be found via pharmaceutical company websites or patient information leaflets.
 If you do not have the patient information leaflet, you can view one via the electronic Medicines Compendium (eMC).

 If you think that you or someone you are with may be having a serious allergic reaction to a medicine, phone 999 and ask for immediate medical help.